 Level of Difficulty

-Kazakhstan has a mixed post-Soviet legacy of resource-intensive economic output, a well-educated workforce and well-developed secondary and higher education as well as health care systems on the positive side, and a landlocked situation, inadequate transport infrastructure for such a vast territory, and weak institutions on the negative side.
-The abundance of natural resources, which led to annualized economic growth of 23.9% between 2000 and 2009 during the commodities “superboom,” has become a powerful curse in line with the Dutch disease theory.
+Kazakhstan has a mixed post-Soviet legacy: a resource-intensive economy, a well-educated workforce, well-developed secondary and higher education sectors, and strong health care systems on the positive side, and a landlocked geography, inadequate transport infrastructure for such a vast territory, and weak institutions on the negative side.
+The abundance of natural resources, which enabled annualized economic growth of 23.9% between 2000 and 2009 during the commodities “superboom,” has become a powerful curse and vivid corroboration of the Dutch disease theory.
 The energy sector has historically attracted the bulk of all FDI, resulting in structural underinvestment and uncompetitive pricing patterns in non-extractive industries.

-Weak institutions are partly a result of Kazakhstan’s prior lack of democratic experience since the country directly transitioned from feudalism to tsarism under the Romanovs and later to a command economy and centralized totalitarian governance in Soviet times.
-However, it is also true that the country’s ruling regime and political elites have not deliberately invested in a democratic transition, so Kazakhstan lags behind its southern neighbor Kyrgyzstan, which has succeeded in building democratic institutions, however unstable and prone to manipulation.
+Weak institutions in Kazakhstan are partly a result of the country’s lack of prior democratic experience, as it transitioned directly from feudalism to tsarism under the Romanovs, and later to a command economy and centralized totalitarian governance during Soviet times.
+However, the ruling regime and political elites have also deliberately avoided investing in a democratic transition, a fact that has left Kazakhstan lagging behind its southern neighbor Kyrgyzstan, which has succeeded in building democratic institutions even though these remain unstable and prone to manipulation.

-The January 2022 riots unexpectedly ended the Nazarbayev era when President Tokayev rid himself of his rival, the second center of power, by forcing his predecessor to resign his lifelong chairmanship of the Security Council.
-However, the continued lack of political liberalization is coupled with insufficient progress in economic diversification since Kazakhstan’s economy remains structurally dependent on oil exports.
-Meanwhile, the domestic banking sector and capital market are both too fragile and small to sustain a multi-year transformation strategy on their own.
+The January 2022 civil unrest unexpectedly ended the Nazarbayev era when President Tokayev sidelined his mentor, who since 2019 had functioned as a second center of power, by forcing his predecessor to resign his lifelong chairmanship of the Security Council.
+However, the continued lack of political liberalization has been coupled with insufficient progress in economic diversification, to the extent that Kazakhstan’s economy remains structurally dependent on oil exports.
+In that sense, the Nazarbayev legacy lives on.

 Structural constraints

-Kazakhstan’s civil society is fundamentally weak and is relegated to the margins of political and socioeconomic life, where it is less likely to interfere with the way state policies are decided and implemented by the ruling regime.
-There is no ingrained culture of civic activism, but it is developing quickly among young Kazakhstanis across the country.
-Many registered NGOs and public associations have no access to stable funding, lack technical skills and human resources, and are more generally not recognized for their worth.
-The dependence on state grants creates a vicious circle in which the recipients of state funding find it hard or impossible to criticize the government, whether within the areas of their direct responsibility or on secondary issues.
+Kazakhstan’s civil society is fundamentally weak and relegated to the margins of political and socioeconomic life, where it has little ability to influence the way state policies are decided and implemented by the ruling elites.
+There is no ingrained culture of civic activism, though this is today developing quickly among young Kazakhstanis.
+Many registered NGOs and public associations lack access to stable funding, do not have technical skills or ample human resources, and are generally not recognized for their worth.
+Dependence on state grants creates a vicious circle in which recipients of state funding find it difficult or impossible to criticize the government, whether in areas of their direct responsibility or on secondary issues.

-Access to international funding has been curtailed in recent years since Kazakhstan became an upper-middle-income economy, according to World Bank and IMF data.
-Foreign donors increasingly insist on greater participation by the local authorities in the development of civil society.
-In August 2020, President Tokayev promulgated the Civil Society Development Concept until 2025, the official aim of which is to strengthen the “system of partnership” between the state, businesses and civil society.
-A previous plan by the same name was adopted in 2006 and expired in 2011.
+Access to international funding has been curtailed since Kazakhstan became an upper-middle-income economy according to assessments by the World Bank and IMF.
+Foreign donors are increasingly insisting on greater participation by local authorities in the development of civil society.
+In August 2020, President Tokayev promulgated the Civil Society Development Concept that will last through 2025, the official aim of which is to strengthen the “system of partnership” between the state, businesses and civil society.
+The previous plan by the same name was adopted in 2006 and expired in 2011.
+In practice, neither plan engineered any substantial changes in the way the state treats civil society, and most recommendations put forward by CSO representatives have been ignored.

-In recent years, a new wave of citizen activism has been emerging.
-Today, the majority of civic activities take place outside of NGOs.
-Activism has arisen in various forms, from mass protests (the Oyan, Qazaqstan Movement or Feminita marches) to individual actions such as “You Can’t Run Away From the Truth: I Have a Choice,” solo pickets, art activism and citizen assistance initiatives, including those in support of the LGBTQ+ community.
+In recent years, a new wave of citizen activism has emerged.
+Today, most civic activities occur outside the context of NGOs.
+Activism has taken various forms, from mass protests – such as the Oyan Qazaqstan movement or Feminita marches – to individual actions like “You Can’t Run Away From the Truth: I Have a Choice,” one-person protests, art activism, and citizen assistance initiatives, including those supporting the LGBTQ+ community.

-The growing citizen activism is eclectic and even chaotic.
-Some activists more directly and openly oppose the state than traditional NGOs, since they do not face the challenge of maintaining permanent dialogue with the authorities.
-At the same time, civil activism is pragmatic; activists are looking for practical solutions to specific problems as an alternative to involvement in politics.
+The growing manifestations of citizen activism are eclectic and even chaotic.
+Some activists oppose the state more directly and openly than traditional NGOs, since they do not face the challenge of maintaining ongoing dialogue with the authorities.
+At the same time, civil activism is pragmatic; activists tend to seek practical solutions to specific problems as an alternative to formal involvement in politics.

 Civil society traditions

-The authorities maintain a tight grip on protest activity and use all sorts of excuses to ban mass rallies, even if it is understood they will be held peacefully and will be subject to a pre-authorization (or, since 2020, duly filed notification).
-Labor strife intensified at the end of 2020 and culminated between December 2021 and January 2022, following the overnight liberalization of liquified petroleum gas prices in western Kazakhstan.
-Mass protests spread across the country, with violent mobs ransacking the former capital of Almaty, where the city government headquarters and the presidential residence were burned to the ground.
-At one point, President Tokayev declared a state of emergency and a partial curfew; he also warned of the alleged arrival of some 20,000 heavily armed extremists, some of whom were said to be foreign nationals and had been trained abroad.
+The authorities maintain a tight grip on protest activity and use various excuses to ban mass rallies, even when it is understood they will be held peacefully and will be subject to pre-authorization or, since 2020, prior notification.
+Social strife intensified at the end of 2020 and culminated between December 2021 and January 2022, following the overnight liberalization of liquefied petroleum gas prices in western Kazakhstan.
+Mass protests spread across the country, with violent mobs ransacking the former capital, Almaty, where the city government headquarters and the presidential residence were burned to the ground.
+At one point, President Tokayev declared a state of emergency and a partial curfew; he also warned of the alleged arrival of about 20,000 heavily armed extremists, some of whom were said to be foreign nationals trained abroad.

-In Kazakhstan, the events of January 2022 are called Qandy Qantar (Bloody January).
-According to official statistics, 238 people died and more than 4,350 protestors were wounded, while among law enforcement, 19 people died and nearly 3,400 personnel were wounded.
-President Tokayev called in a limited military contingent of the Russia-led Collective Security Treaty Organization (CSTO) in order to stabilize the domestic security situation.
-After that, the protests quickly subsided, and law and order were restored throughout the country.
-However, thousands of people were arrested and went on trial, most often on charges of terrorism and extremism.
-Their families claim that they were bystanders or peaceful protesters who were displaced by hooligans, looters and professional criminals.
+In Kazakhstan, the events of January 2022 are known as Qandy Qantar (Bloody January).
+According to official statistics, 238 people died and more than 4,350 protesters were wounded, while among law enforcement, 19 people died and nearly 3,400 personnel were wounded.
+President Tokayev called in a limited military contingent of the Russia-led Collective Security Treaty Organization (CSTO) to stabilize the domestic security situation.
+Afterward, the protests quickly subsided, and law and order were restored throughout the country.
+However, thousands of people were arrested and put on trial, most often on charges of terrorism and extremism.
+Their families have frequently claimed that the defendants were bystanders or peaceful protesters who were taken advantage of by hooligans, looters and professional criminals.

-In February and July 2020, interethnic clashes occurred in southern Kazakhstan between Kazakhs and Dungans and Kazakhs and Uzbeks, respectively.
+In February and again in July 2020, interethnic clashes occurred in southern Kazakhstan between Kazakhs and Dungans, and Kazakhs and Uzbeks, respectively.
 The former incident ended with the deaths of 11 people and more than 50 injuries.
-The authorities consistently deny the existence of interethnic tensions, despite the fact that the February 2020 incident reportedly led to the emigration of 12,000 Dungans into neighboring Kyrgyzstan.
+Authorities consistently deny the existence of interethnic tensions, despite the fact that the February 2020 incident reportedly led to the emigration of 12,000 Dungans across the border to Kyrgyzstan.
 In October 2021, a school brawl escalated into violence between Kazakhs and Uyghurs in Almaty Oblast.
-The Kazakhstan authorities call interethnic conflicts “domestic conflicts” or the “activities of criminal gangs.”
+Kazakhstani authorities refer to interethnic conflicts as “domestic conflicts” or attribute them to criminal gangs.

 Conflict intensity